mlaroque/cvmat/README.md

 # cvmat
 Description: This is my digital my resume.
-My main goal is to offer a more complete version of my resume, without being boring about it.
+My main goal is to offer a more complete version of my resume.

 At this moment, the app features 4 sections (professional, academic, hobbies and portfolio) and a basic search function.

-I will add videos to each section, but at the moment you will it commented
+I will add videos to each section, but at the moment you will see it commented.

 Project built with ReactJS.
 Currently based on class components.
 I am not excluding to rewrite it with function components.